skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 Tampering or damage can be anything from a small tear on the package to a package that is torn open.

-**Please do not accept a shipment which seems to be tampered in any such ways.**
+**Please do not accept a shipment which seems to have tampered in any such ways.**

 ### An Untampered Shipment: